monkey3three/unblocked88.github.io/README.md

 # unblocked88.github.io

-Unblocked games site in progress.
-If this is blocked please create an issue and tell me what blocker they are using, Zscaler for example.
+## What if this is blocked for you?

+Create an issue containing what blocker they are using.